mattkgross/Striver/README.md

 If your latest activity has no description, fill it with a random quote.

 ## Equipment Select
 If you specified equipment defaults for activity types, updates your last activity's data accordingly.

-Map equipment in `config/equipment.json` - you'll need to lookup your gear IDs.
+Map equipment in `config/equipment.py` - you'll need to lookup your gear IDs.
 It should look something like this:

 ```
-{
+EquipmentMap = {
   "gear":
   {
     "hiking_shoes": "g10352053",